scidsg/tools/README.md

 ```

 ## Mount a local USB
 Made for self hosting on a Raspberry Pi.
+Automatically mounts a USB drive when plugged in.
 ```
 curl -sSL https://raw.githubusercontent.com/scidsg/tools/main/mount_usb.sh | bash
 ```